FlolabsInnovationsGroup/FloBrain/Hook up OpenAI Whisper API in backend/README.md

 # High-Performance Transcription Services: Batch and Real-Time

-This project provides two distinct, production-ready backend services to demonstrate and contrast high-accuracy batch transcription with low-latency, real-time streaming transcription.
+This project provides three distinct, production-ready backend services to demonstrate and contrast different modes of audio transcription using industry-leading APIs.

-1.  **Batch Processing (with OpenAI Whisper):** A robust service for transcribing complete, pre-recorded audio files with maximum accuracy.
+1.  **Batch Processing (with OpenAI Whisper):** A robust service for transcribing complete audio files with maximum accuracy.
+2.  **Simulated Streaming (with OpenAI Whisper):** A service that emulates a live feed by processing microphone audio in chunks with OpenAI's batch API.
-2.  **Real-Time Streaming (with Deepgram):** A high-performance service for transcribing a live audio feed from a microphone with minimal latency, providing instant feedback.
+3.  **Real-Time Streaming (with Deepgram):** A high-performance service for transcribing a live audio feed with true, low-latency WebSocket streaming.

 ## Table of Contents
 - [Features](#features)